thirupathi-chintu/django-multi-tier-kubernetes/k8s/README.md

 * Apply some load `./load.sh`
 * Open a new terminal or tab in your shell
-* Look at the hpa occasionally to see the cpu usage go up `kubectl get hpa -n k8s-workshop`
+* Look at the hpa occasionally to see the cpu usage go up `kubectl get hpa -n django-multi-tier`
-* The number of pods should scale up to meet the new demand `kubectl get deployment, po -n k8s-workshop`
+* The number of pods should scale up to meet the new demand `kubectl get deployment, po -n django-multi-tier`